OddOneOut/bwp-minify/readme.txt

 == Changelog ==

+= 1.3.1 =
+* **Enhancements**
+    * Added an option to leave external enqueued files at their original positions.
+    * Added compatibility for Maintenance plugin (BWP Minify will be inactive when Maintenance mode is on).
+    * Improved settings on `Manage enqueued files` admin page to allow better control over enqueued files.
+Take a look at [this updated section](http://betterwp.net/wordpress-plugins/bwp-minify/#manage_enqueued_files) of official documentation for more details.
+    * Improved friendly minify url feature to work better with cache plugins: friendly urls should show up on first load.
+* **Bugs fixed**
+    * Fixed an issue where CDN hosts don't replace the original host properly
+    * Fixed an issue with SSL on `wp-login.php` page

+**Important Note**: After updating to 1.3.1, users of `Simple Google Maps Short Code` plugin (or similar ones) and `Avada` theme should go to *BWP Minify > General Options* and turn on `Leave external files at their original positions?` setting to make map shortcodes work.

 = 1.3.0 =
 * **New Features**
     * Added support for Friendly Minify strings, e.g. `http://example.com/path/to/script.js` (best used with CDN).
 This feature should work well on **nginx** server.